Sir John Grey Gorton

-On the morning of January 21, Gorton's Hurricane was shot down and forced to land
+On January 21, 1942 in the morning Flying Officer Gorton took off piloting a Hurricane and was shot down and forced to land

-on Bintarn Island near Palemberg, Sumatra.
+on Bintarn Island off Palemberg on Sumatra.
 Gorton, who hadn't tightened his harness correctly

 was slammed into the instrument panel, breaking his nose and causing facial injuries.
 He was